 - Your I-130 has been approved: congratulations!
 But this is only the first step in the process of getting a Green Card.
 You still need to prepare form I-485 Application to Register Permanent Residence or Adjust Status, if you stay in the U.S.

 III.
-How to Check Your Case Status
+Better Way to Track Your USCIS Case Status